A hand holding a round shape with an IP location pin above it

 Understanding IP addresses

-Before we start tackling issues related to IP addresses, we should run through the basics of what an IP is.
-Most of you will probably know this information already, but it’s essential in order to fully understand the risks associated with IPs, so a quick reminder won’t hurt.
+Before we start tackling IP address issues, we should run through the basics of what an IP is.
+This essential information allows us to fully understand the risks associated with IPs, so even if you know it already, here’s a quick reminder:

 How do I find my IP?